Generate a CLI Command Summary in Markdown

 When to Use

-Use jf gsm in CI/CD pipelines to generate a human-readable summary of all CLI commands run during a build.
+Use jf gsm in continuous integration and delivery (CI/CD) pipelines to generate a human-readable summary of all CLI commands run during a build.
 Common scenarios:

-• Pull request comments: Post the summary as a PR comment to show what was built and deployed
+• Pull request comments: Post the summary as a pull request comment to show what was built and deployed.

 Important Notes

-• The JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR environment variable must be set before running any JFrog CLI commands you want to capture.
+• The JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR environment variable must be set before you run any JFrog CLI commands you want to capture.
 The CLI records command summaries to this directory during execution, and jf gsm compiles them.

-• The output directory must exist before running any CLI commands — create it with mkdir -p <DIR>.
+• The output directory must exist before you run any CLI commands.
+Create it with mkdir -p <DIR>.
 The CLI does not create the root directory automatically.

 • If no commands were recorded before running jf gsm, the command exits successfully but produces no report file.